St. George Orthodox Church, Puthuppally: History

-This ancient and revered church—popularly known as Puthuppally Pally or Puthuppally Valiyapally—stands majestically on the eastern bank of the Kodoorar rivulet, just beside the Puthuppally–Changanassery road, approximately one kilometre from the Puthuppally junction.
-Over its remarkable four-and-a-half-century history, the church has been rebuilt, expanded, or renovated on five notable occasions, each phase adding to its architectural and spiritual grandeur.
+The Lamp illumination of the stone cross (Kalkurish) at Puthuppally St. George Orthodox Syrian Church.

-The origins of the church trace back to AD 1557, when a modest “kochu pally” (chapel) dedicated to St. Mary was constructed near the Vazhakulam Hindu Temple, atop a small hill that later came to be known as Kochupallikunnu.
+This ancient church, known as "PUTHUPPALLY PALLY" or "PUTHUPPALLY VALIYAPALLY", situated on the eastern bank of the rivulet Kodoorar and beside the Puthuppally-Changancherry road about a kilometre away from Puthuppally junction was rebuilt, expanded or renovated five times during its four and a half century existence.

-In AD 1640, about eighty years later, the chapel was relocated and rebuilt at its present site, on Elamthuruthi Kunnu, this time in the name of Mar Bahanan Sahada.
+It was originally built as a "kochu pally" (chapel) in the name of St. Mary in AD 1557 near Vazhakulam Hindu temple on a hillock which later came to be known as Kochupallikunnu.
+Eight decades later in AD 1640 it was shifted and rebuilt in the name of Mar Bahanan Sahada at Elamthuruthi Kunnu, the present location.

-More than a century later, in AD 1750, the church underwent yet another major reconstruction, this time being rededicated to St. George, while retaining the core structural elements of the earlier Mar Bahanan Church.
+110 years afterwards, in AD 1750, the church was rebuilt in the name of St. George, retaining the main portions of Mar Bahanan Church.

-The most significant modern transformation occurred in AD 2003, when the church was rebuilt and consecrated as a composite shrine comprising three interconnected churches.
-In this renovation, the historic St. George’s Church of 1750 was preserved at the center, while the verandas on its northern and southern sides were replaced with two new chapels—St. Mary’s Chapel to the north and St. Bahanan’s Chapel to the south.
-These two shrines symbolically revived the original St. Mary’s chapel of 1557 and the St. Bahanan church of 1640, beautifully integrating the heritage of all three eras into the present-day Puthuppally Valiyapally.
+The church was rebuilt and consecrated in AD 2003 transforming it into a composite shrine of three churches.
+The church of St. George was retained and the verandas on either side of it were replaced by a chapel in the name of St. Mary on the north side and a chapel in the name of St. Bahanan on the south side.
+The St. Mary’s chapel of 1557 and St. Bahanan’s church of 1640 were revived and rebuilt on either side of St. George’s church of 1750.

 The main altar of St. George's church is in the name of St. George and those on the left and right are in the names of St. Thomas and St. Gregorius of Parumala respectively.
 The main altar of St. Mary’s chapel is in the name of St. Mary and those on the left and right are respectively in the names of Morth Shmooni and Mortha Yulithi.

 The main altar of St. Bahanan’s chapel is in the name of St. Bahanan and those on the left and right are respectively in the names of St. Vattasseril Geevarghese Dionysius and Kuriakose Mar Gregorius of Pampady, for a total of nine intercessors in the new shrine.
 Thousands of devotees of all religions visit the shrine throughout the year and particularly during the feast of St. George, including the 10 days preceding and succeeding it.

 Now the Church has more than 1000 Families.
-Former Chief Minister of Kerala Oommen Chandy is buried in this church.
+The church is the final resting place of Shri Oommen Chandy, who served as the former Chief Minister of Kerala.